 Recently I bought an old funky Peavey Pacer from someone who had it on craigslist.
 Even though the seller was asking less than a couple Jacksons for it, and re-posted it every couple days, it was still unsold after a month.
-That's not surprising, since he only had these next two photos in the listing:
+That's not surprising, since there were only two rather claustrophobic looking photos in the listing:

 The picture at the top of this blog post shows the Pacer as it was at that point, and here's a couple more: